Special offer

 What to include in the email

-Here is a list of essential items to cover in your welcome email:
+Here is a list of items to consider covering in your welcome message:

 • Work hours